justjanne/powerline-go/README.md

 ### Other Platforms

-- Set your GOPATH (otherwise the package will be installed in $HOME/go/bin/)

-- Download and install the package
+- Install (and update) the package with

 ```
-go get github.com/justjanne/powerline-go
+go get -u github.com/justjanne/powerline-go
 ```

-- Move it to a convenient place (for example, `~/.powerline/powerline-go`)
+- By default it will be in `~/go/bin`, if you want to change that, you can set your `$GOPATH` and/or `$GOBIN`, but will need ot change the path in the following scripts, too.

 ### Bash